BioCleanersBioCleaners

 Who pays for biohazard or crime scene cleanup in Washington?

 In most cases homeowners insurance covers biohazard remediation when the event is a covered peril — open a claim before cleanup begins, and the cleanup company can usually bill your adjuster directly.
-If the event was a violent crime, District of Columbia's DC Crime Victims Compensation Program (up to $25,000) may also help — cleanup costs are generally covered.
+If the event was a violent crime, District of Columbia's DC Crime Victims Compensation Program may also help — cleanup costs are generally covered (up to $1,000).

 Does District of Columbia victim compensation cover cleanup costs?